Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Implications on Various Observables

-Light spin-0 particles can be produced directly (through gluon fusion) and indirectly (from meson decays) in fixed target experiments.
-There are some proton beam-dump results available, like CHARM \cite{CHARM:1985anb}, NuCal \cite{Blumlein:1990ay}, and E613 \cite{Duffy:1988rw}.
-We have taken the constraints from CHARM.
-Here, we will discuss the production via meson decays.
-This spin-0 particle can be produced from either K-meson or B-meson (production from D-meson decays is not considered here due to CKM and loop particle mass suppression).
-In the mass range $ M_S \leq (M_K - M_{\pi}) \sim 0.36 \rm{~GeV}, $ production from kaon decays dominate.
-For $ 0.36 \rm{~GeV} \leq M_S \leq M_{B} $ mass range, decays dominate from B-meson.
-When the spin-0 particle is produced from $ K_L, K^+, B $ meson and decays into $ e^+e^-, \mu^+\mu^- $ and $ \gamma \gamma $, then the constraint from CHARM is important.
-Originally, CHARM had not detected any event.
-So, we have taken a bound at $ 90\% $ confidence level of $ N_{det} <2.3 $ events \cite{Clarke:2013aya}.
-The production cross-section of spin-0 particle is given by :
+\paragraph{\underline{\bf Fix Target Experiment :}} Light spin-0 particles can be produced in fixed-target experiments directly (through gluon fusion) and indirectly (from meson decays).
+Several proton beam-dump experiments, such as CHARM \cite{CHARM:1985anb}, NuCal \cite{Blumlein:1990ay}, and E613 \cite{Duffy:1988rw}, have provided relevant constraints on such scenarios.
+In this work, we focus on the bounds from CHARM and consider production via meson decays.
+This spin-0 particle can be produced from either a K-meson or a B-meson (production from D-meson decays is not considered here due to CKM and loop particle mass suppression).
+The production cross-section of the spin-0 particle is given by :